-Weekly planning is often regarded as one of those things you should do but usually won´t do.
-And, if you do plan your week, eventually, you fail to keep to the plan.
+And, if you DO plan your week, you fail to stick to the plan.

-So, even if you´ve tried before, and failed at it, I am telling you now: YOU NEED TO PLAN YOUR WEEK, ahead of time.
-Now more than ever, because we no longer live in times when life was all about cultivating the soil in the mornings and drinking coffee in the afternoons.
+So, even if you´ve tried before, and failed at it, I am telling you now: YOU NEED TO PLAN YOUR WEEK ahead of time.

-There are countless reasons and benefits why you should be doing weekly planning.
-Let’s see a few of them.
+There are countless reasons and benefits why you should be weekly planning.
+In this post, you’ll be able to learn some of them.

 What are the benefits of weekly planning?